 There are eight residential sites and two employment/mixed use sites chosen in Settle.
 With Settle situated close to the Yorkshire Dales National Park boundary (to the north and east), the majority of sites were chosen either in the centre of the town (with relatively high density developments encouraged in these sites' development principles) or to the south of Settle (close to the bypass).
-By far the largest site is the Preferred Site south of Ingfield Lane, with an area of 11.43ha, and approximately 66% of its site area is allocated for green infrastructure.
+By far the largest site is the Preferred Site south of Ingfield Lane, and approximately 66% of its site area is allocated for green infrastructure.